Defining a Unit Cell

 3. Under Dimensions, specify dimensions and orientation of the unit cell:

-1. In the Skew angle ( θ ) field, specify the unit cell skew angle.
+1. In the Skew angle ( θ ) field, specify the unit cell skew angle in degrees.

-Tip: A skew angle of 0 degrees yields a rectangular unit cell.
+Tip: A skew angle of 0° yields a rectangular unit cell.

-2. In the Distance (U) field, specify the unit cell dimension in the U axis direction.
+2. In the Distance (U) field, specify the length of the unit cell in the U axis direction.

-3. In the Distance (V) field, specify the unit cell dimension in the V axis direction.
+3. In the Distance (V) field, specify the length of the unit cell in the V axis direction.

-1. From the Method drop-down list, select one of the following:
+4. For each layer, from the Method drop-down list select one of the following:

-• To specify a layer of substrate (dielectric) or vacuum (Free space), select Substrate.
+• To specify a dielectric substrate or free space layer, select Substrate.

-• To specify a layer of metal, select Metal or Aperture.
+• To specify a metallic layer minus the shape, select Aperture.

 • In the Thickness field, specify the thickness of the layer.

-• In the Shape field, specify the shape to be used.
+• In the Shape field, specify the shape to be used, for example: cross, ellipse, trifilar.

-• In the Rotation field, specify the rotation of the shape.
+• In the Rotation field, specify the rotation of the shape in degrees.

-• [Optional] To specify a thickness, select the Define thickness check box and in the Thickness field specify the metal thickness.
+• [Optional] To specify a thickness, select the Define thickness check box and specify the metal thickness.

-5. In the Z-value at the top of layer 1 field, specify the Z axis position of the top of layer 1.
+5. In the Z-value at the top of layer 1 field, specify where the top of layer 1 is located.

 6. Click OK to define the unit cell and to close the dialog.